Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthAs far as performance goes, the Geforce GTX 690 should in theory be a lot better than the Radeon HD 7870 XT overall. (explain)
+Memory BandwidthAs far as performance goes, the Geforce GTX 690 should in theory be quite a bit better than the Radeon HD 7870 XT in general. (explain)

-Texel RateThe Geforce GTX 690 is much (about 164%) more effective at anisotropic filtering than the Radeon HD 7870 XT. (explain)
+Texel RateThe Geforce GTX 690 will be a lot (approximately 164%) better at AF than the Radeon HD 7870 XT. (explain)

-Pixel RateThe Geforce GTX 690 should be quite a bit (approximately 98%) more effective at FSAA than the Radeon HD 7870 XT, and able to handle higher screen resolutions more effectively. (explain)
+Pixel RateThe Geforce GTX 690 should be quite a bit (more or less 98%) more effective at AA than the Radeon HD 7870 XT, and will be capable of handling higher screen resolutions without losing too much performance. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 One or more cards in this comparison are multi-core.
 This means that their bandwidth, texel and pixel rates are theoretically doubled - this does not mean the card will actually perform twice as fast, but only that it should in theory be able to.
 Actual game benchmarks will give a more accurate idea of what it's capable of.
 Price Comparison